-Against Somerset at Trent Bridge on June 3rd 1893, Frank Shacklock became the first cricketer to take four wickets in four successive deliveries for Nottinghamshire in a championship match.
+Against Somerset at Trent Bridge on 3 June 1893, Frank Shacklock became the first cricketer to take four wickets in four successive deliveries for Nottinghamshire in a championship match.

-Although all four batsmen were shown as b.
-Shacklock, in fact the first and third, R.P.
-Spurway and W.Trask, were bolwed off their pads, whilst the second, A.E.
-Newton, played on; the fourth man to go was J.A Gibbs.
+All four batsmen were shown as bowled Shacklock; the first and third, R P Spurway and W Trask, were bowled off their pads, whilst the second, A E Newton, played on, the fourth man to go was J A Gibbs.

-His career with Derbyshire XI lasted two seasons during which his best bowling performance was 39-18-45-8 and 45-13-97-5 v Yorkshire at Derby in 1885 and his highest score was 50 in 2 ½ hours v Yorkshire at Bradford in 1884.
+His career with Derbyshire XI lasted two seasons during which his best bowling performance was 39-18-45-8 and 45-13-97-5 v Yorkshire at Derby in 1885 and his highest score was 50 in 2½ hours v Yorkshire at Bradford in 1884.

 In 1886 he changed his allegiance back to Nottinghamshire and immediately gained a permanent position in the XI.
 His desertion of Derbyshire caused a great deal of criticism and in no small measure was the prime factor in that county being removed from the first-class list a year later.